2qx/grpc-bchrpc-browser/docs_bchrpc/README.md

 <a name="pb.bchrpc"></a>

 ### bchrpc
-bchrpc contains a set of RPCs that can be exposed publicly via the command line options.
+Bitcoin Cash remote procedure calls is a protocol for communicating with a bitcoin cash node from some client.
+It is a set of methods, developed for the bchd node, that can be exposed publicly via the command line options.

 This service could be authenticated or unauthenticated.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|